-The present manuscript connects this effective theory with a ``bottom-up'' coarse-graining analysis of the ATN model.
-The overarching theme is to cast the constraints of local mechanical balance in geometric form, using the framework of discrete conformal maps.
-This both provides an elegant description at the cell level and makes the transition to the continuum seamless.
-Coarse-graining can calculate parameters of the effective theory from the cell-level ``microstructure'', for example, the yield strain for cell rearrangement.
-We will gradually build up complexity.
+The present manuscript studies the cellular-scale ATN model, which is directly applicable to biological data~\cite{Brauns.etal2024}, and connects it to the effective continuum theory via a ``bottom-up'' coarse-graining analysis.
+We cast the constraints of local mechanical balance in geometric form, using the framework of discrete differential geometry.
+This provides an elegant description at the cell level and makes the transition to the continuum seamless.
+We gradually build up complexity.

-In Sect.~\ref{sec:constant_pressure}, we start with the simplest case where intracellular pressures are all identical $\upp_i=\upp_0$.
+Sec.~\ref{sec:constant_pressure} starts with the simplest case where all intracellular pressures are identical $\upp_i=\upp_0$.
 Here, the tension triangulation must be planar and is equivalent to the Maxwell--Cremona force tessellation.
-The \emph{Voronoi dual} of the triangulation defines a force-balanced cell tessellation with vertex positions $\rvec_{ijk}$ whose coarse-grained stress tensor is constant and isotropic, and can hence be balanced by a uniform pressure.
-The Voronoi dual of the tension triangulation, therefore, defines the macroscopically stress-free reference state of the tissue.
+The \emph{Voronoi dual} of the tension triangulation defines a force-balanced cell tessellation, which we show to be macroscopically stress-free, defining an emergent reference state.
 However, tensile force balance only determines the relative orientation of cell interfaces, not their lengths.
-This gives rise to the \emph{isogonal} soft mode: adding a discrete-gradient displacement $\rvec_{ijk} \mapsto \rvec_{ijk}+(\nabla \uptheta)_{ijk}$, parametrized by the \emph{isogonal potential} $\uptheta_i$, leaves edge orientations invariant.
-The isogonal mode is the cell-level origin of the curl-free mode $\nabla\theta$ of the continuum theory.
+This gives rise to the \emph{isogonal} soft mode: adding a discrete-gradient displacement $\rvec_{ijk} \mapsto \rvec_{ijk}+(\nabla \uptheta)_{ijk}$ to the vertex position leaves edge orientations invariant.
+This mode, parametrized by the \emph{isogonal potential} $\uptheta_i$, is the cell-level origin of the curl-free mode $\nabla\theta$ of the continuum theory.
 By calculating how this deformation stretches and displaces the active force dipoles (cell edges), we confirm the emergent macroscopic constitutive relation Eq.~\eqref{eq:stress_strain_continuum}.
 The isogonal potential $\uptheta_i$ defines the discrete Airy function for the tensile stress $\sigma$.
-Our argument establishes a discrete Legendre duality between tension nets and granular materials, where discrete Airy functions have been studied previously.
+We also establish a discrete Legendre duality between tension nets and granular materials.